anantkumarclasses/anantkumarclasses.github.io/_pages/units_dimensions_measurements.md

 # Errors

 We do all measurements with the help of instruments.
 Since all instruments have a certain resolution beyond which they can not be precise, there is invariably some uncertainty in the measured value of the physical quantity.
 This *uncertainty* is called *error*.
 The error in a measured quantity gives an indication of the limits within which the true value of the physical quantity may lie.
-For example, in Figure  the true length of the paper lies within
-5.0 cm and 5.1 cm.
+For example, in the p  the true length of the paper lies within 5.0 cm and 5.1 cm.

-## [Classification]{.sans-serif}
+## Classification

 There are several causes for errors in measurements.
 Based on their cause, we may classify errors into three broad categories: **systematic errors**, **random errors**, and **gross errors**.